-- ACD derived 65 percent (\$1,685,623 of \$2,603,877) of its revenue from other governmental sources in 2022.
-Of that, all but \$166,992 was acquired competitively through grants or through annual contracts.
-The \$166,992 is provided by Anoka County through an annual appropriation that has remained stable over the last decade and represents 6 percent of ACD's budget.
+- ACD derived 66 percent (\$1,728,642 of \$2,610,079) of its revenue from other governmental sources in 2023.
+Of that, all but \$226,992 was acquired competitively through grants or through annual contracts.
+The \$226,992 is provided by Anoka County through an annual appropriation that has remained stable over the last decade and represents 8.7 percent of ACD's budget.
 When preparing the budget, the Board of Supervisors adjusts for this high level of uncertainty by erring on the side of caution when speculating on which programs will be funded and the level of staffing that will be needed to implement projects.
-In a successful year, actual revenues and expenditures will far exceed those originally budgeted. - ACD's General Fund Balance increased by \$3,347 in 2022. - Rents from ACD's office headquarters totaled \$60,766 and associated expenses were \$29,501 resulting in an operating surplus of \$31,264.
-These figures do not include \$51,549 in annual rents ACD pays itself.
-These self-directed payments are necessary to ensure the office complex is sufficiently well-funded to operate and to segregate 'conservation' from 'land operation' finances. - With the implementation of the GASB Statement No. 34 requirement that capital assets are depreciated, there was a 2022 depreciation of \$17,389, of which \$6,930 was for depreciation of the buildings at the office headquarters on McKay Drive in Ham Lake. - 2022 marked the thirteenth year of sales of the Rain Guardian pretreatment chambers developed by ACD.
-Gross sales were \$719,075 with related direct expenses not including labor of \$521,627 for net revenue of \$197,448. - Due to inflation, the market value of certificates of deposit is lower than the purchase price.
+In a successful year, actual revenues and expenditures will far exceed those originally budgeted. - ACD's General Fund Balance increased by \$215,228 in 2023. - Rents from ACD's office headquarters totaled \$63,978 and associated expenses were \$51,760 resulting in an operating surplus of \$12,217.
+These figures do not include \$52,516 in staff time expenses or \$54,281 in annual rents ACD pays itself.
+These self-directed payments are necessary to ensure the office complex is sufficiently well-funded to operate and to segregate 'conservation' from 'land operation' finances. - Capital assets depreciated in 2023 by \$20,634, of which \$6,930 was for depreciation of the buildings at the office headquarters on McKay Drive in Ham Lake. - 2023 marked the fourteenth year of sales of the Rain Guardian pretreatment chambers developed by ACD.
+Gross sales were \$715,305 with related direct expenses \$337,157 and labor expenses of \$77,296 for net revenue of \$300,852. - Due to inflation, the market value of certificates of deposit is lower than the purchase price.
 Were ACD in need of liquidating CDs prior to their maturity, this loss would be realized.
-To account for this, an adjustment of (\$10,193) has been incorporated into the General Fund Assets on the Statement of Net Position, Interest Earnings on the Statement of Activities, and as Unrealized Investment Gain/Loss on the Budgetary Comparison.
+To account for this, an adjustment is incorporated into the General Fund Assets on the Statement of Net Position, Interest Earnings on the Statement of Activities, and as Unrealized Investment Gain/Loss on the Budgetary Comparison.
+The 2023 adjustment is (\$3,062).